Location of Berchtesgaden

 Find the Murals in Old Town

-The town of Berchtesgaden was formed around the Collegiate Church of St Peter and St Paul, built in 1102.
-From there, the town grew and by the 1500s there was a bustling Marktplatz (market square) with a farmers' market still held every Friday from 8:00 - noon.
+The town of Berchtesgaden was formed around the Collegiate Church of St. Peter and St. Paul, built in 1102.
+The town grew and by the 1500s there was a bustling marktplatz (market square) with a farmers' market held every Friday from 8:00 to noon.
 The tower of the Hirschenhaus (deer House) punctuates the Alp-backed skyline, but visitors should keep their eyes at street-level.

-The Altstadt (old town) is beautifully adorned with intricate murals.
-Known as Lüftlmalerei (Bavarian frescoes), Berchtesgaden has the oldest non-religious murals in the Bavarian Alps.
+The altstadt (old town) is beautifully adorned with intricate murals.
+Known as lüftlmalerei (Bavarian frescoes), Berchtesgaden has the oldest non-religious murals in the Bavarian Alps.
 The Hirschenhaus's 1610 Monkey Facade looks like a historical scene when standing back, but on closer review you see the townspeople have monkey faces.
-According to a local historian, this unusual work of art was done to spite the family who wouldn't pay.
+According to a local historian, this unusual work of art was done to spite the patrons who wouldn't pay.

 Another Lüftlmalerei of note is the memorial to Bavarian soldiers from both World Wars near the Royal Palace.

-Berchtesgaden owes its wealth to the profitable salt mines which turn 500 years old in 2017.
+Berchtesgaden owes its wealth to the over 500-year-old salt mines.
 It has been in continuous operation since 1517 and is now open to visitors.

 The town is centered in the heart of Berchtesgaden National Park, a UNESCO Biosphere Reserve.
 The park borders Austria and is centered on Königsee.

 Besides epic views, the park features some of the best hiking in Germany.
-Start on the 1 mile trail from St Bartholomä Church at Königssee to Watzmann-Ostwand.
-The park's office offers maps and advice on the best trails.
+Start on the 1 mile trail from St Bartholomä Church at Königssee and make your way to Watzmann-Ostwand.
+The park's tourist office provides maps and advice on the best trails.

-Königssee is a picturesque emerald lake.
-It has a reputation as Germany’s cleanest lake with only electric powered boats allowed to part its peaceful waters...occasionally broken by the musical trumpeting of the boat horns.
-It is the deepest lake in the Alps with depths of 630 feet and fits the name "King’s Lake".
+Königssee is a picturesque emerald lake with a reputation as Germany’s cleanest lake.
+Only electric powered boats are allowed to part its peaceful waters, occasionally broken by the musical trumpeting of the boat horns.
+It is the deepest lake in the Alps with depths up to 630 feet and fits the name "King’s Lake".